elastic/detection-rules/Troubleshooting.md

 When installing and managing virtual environments in Ubuntu (and other Linux operating systems), it is important to remember that the OS may require a specific version of python to perform operating system functions.
 For detection-rules we use Python version 3.12 which has a number of differences between older versions of Python, most notably no longer including `distutils` which can cause some unusual error messages.

 This section of the guide offers some solutions to some common problems that can occur if one inadvertently overwrites the system's Python 3 installation with Python version 3.12.
-If you are uncertain as to which specific issue you are having, a more generic way to fix the issue is to start with the first issue and work your way through the rest until you no longer have errors.

 ### Issue: Python 3.12 system-wide installation replaced distutils links